 - Sally Ride was announced as the first woman astronaut in the space program, and Guinon Bluford as the first black (1982)

 Often portraying villainous roles or character parts, Curry was nominated for three Tony awards –for playing Mozart in Amadeus, and also for My Favorite Year and Spamalot.
-He suffered a stroke in 2012, and has been recuperating in a wheelchair.
+He suffered a stroke in 2012.

 Curry is also remembered for such movies as Clue and Home Alone 2, and his recurring roles in the TV series Criminal Minds and Will & Grace.
 WATCH a clip from the murder mystery-comedy, Clue, in which he plays the butler… (1946) –Photo taken in 2010, dahveed76